intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 Need of application restart
 ===========================

+The transparent_hugepage/enabled and
-The transparent_hugepage/enabled values and tmpfs mount option only affect future behavior.
+transparent_hugepage/hugepages-<size>kB/enabled values and tmpfs mount option only affect future behavior.
 So to make them effective you need to restart any application that could have been using hugepages.
 This also applies to the regions registered in khugepaged.

 Monitoring usage
 ================